ishansarangi/EmployeeSurveyAndFeedbackPortal/README.md

 ## Release Notes

+- v1.0.0
+  - Search functionality added to search through tags, thread subject and messages.
+  - Managers can remove their tags from the threads.
+  - Managers can differentiate between a read and unread message.
+  - Employees can view their manager hierarchy to send a feedback message.
+  - Sorting threads in reverse chronological order.
+  - Several important bug fixes.

 - v0.5.0
   - Managers can create new tags.
   - Managers can add a tag to a message thread from an employee.